traxjs/trax/packages/trax/doc/processors.md

 ## Principle

-Trax processors are entities associated to compute functions that produce new values (e.g. strings/objects/collections) from other trax objects.
+Trax processors are the trax core entities associated to compute functions that produce new values (e.g. strings/objects/collections) from other trax objects.
 The principle used by trax processors is very simple:
-- when running a processor compute functin, trax identifies all its dependencies (i.e. all the **(object,property) pairs** that have been read) and start **tracking** them
+- when running a processor compute function, trax identifies all its dependencies (i.e. all the **(object,property) pairs** that have been read) and start **tracking** them
 - when a processor dependency changes, trax sets the processor **dirty**
 - dirty processors are then **automatically re-rerun** (this depends on the processor's nature - cf. *eager* vs. *lazy*).
 The change propagation process (aka. **reconciliation**) is asynchronous and runs in batches (aka. **trax cycle**).

 ## Lazy and eager processors

 Trax supports both **synchronous** and **asynchronous** compute functions that can can either run **eagerly** or **lazyly**.
 - **eager** processors are systematically re-rerun when they get dirty, even if the data they produce are not read.
-Note that eager processors can be defined as *non-autocompute* which means that their **onDirty** callback will be called instead of running them (in a certain way non-autocompute processors sit between eager and lazy processors).
-Eager processors are typically used for renderer (e.g. React or Preact components - cf. [@traxjs/trax-react][trax-react] or [@traxjs/trax-preact][trax-preact]).
-Eager processors are created through the **[store.compute][scompute]** function
+By default processors as set as *auto-compute* to have their compute function run automatically.
+When eager processors are set as *non-autocompute* their **onDirty** callback will be called instead of running the compute function (in a certain way non-autocompute processors sit between eager and lazy processors).
+Eager non-autocompute processors are typically used for renderer (e.g. React or Preact components - cf. [@traxjs/trax-react][trax-react] or [@traxjs/trax-preact][trax-preact]) that peform rendering asynchronously.
+Eager processors can be created through the **[store.compute][scompute]**, the **[store.init][sinit]** or **[store.add][sadd]** functions.
-- **lazy** processors are not automatically re-rerun when they get dirty if the data they are associated to is not read or not read by an eager processor.
-On the contrary to eager processors, lazy processors are associated to a data object (e.g. the store root data object) that should be a **gate** to access the values produced by the processor (i.e. **lazy processors must only produce data accessed through their gate object**).
+- **lazy** processors are not automatically re-rerun when they get dirty if the data they are associated to **is not read by another processor**.
+On the contrary to eager processors, lazy processors must be associated to a data object (e.g. the store root data object) that should be a **gate** to access the values produced by the processor (i.e. **lazy processors must only produce data accessed through their gate object**).
 If the gate is not accessed **by another processor** (such as a renderer), then the lazy processors don't need to run and are kept dirty.
-Lazy processors are created through the **[store.init][sinit]** or **[store.add][sadd]** functions.
+Lazy processors are created through the **[store.init][sinit]** or **[store.add][sadd]** functions and **their name must start with a ~ prefix**.

 [trax-react]: https://github.com/traxjs/trax/tree/main/packages/trax-react
 [trax-preact]: https://github.com/traxjs/trax/tree/main/packages/trax-preact